Ask 10 different managers about the defining skills of a good employee, and you’ll probably get 10 different answers.

 Thirdly, some of your employees have customer-facing roles, where communication is critical.
 Great communicators can understand customers’ needs, connect with them and build a better relationship between them and your company.

-Finally, employees will want to stay in companies where people communicate well.
+Finally, a good employee will want to stay in companies where people communicate well.

-You need to explain a complicated issue to a co-worker.
+- You need to explain a complicated issue to a co-worker.
 How do you go about it?

 Why is it important?

 Teamwork also affects employee morale – proper lines of communication ensure that everyone feels good about their work.
-Additionally, employees with well-functioning teams have lower turnover and higher employee retention rates.
+Additionally, good employees with well-functioning teams have lower turnover and higher employee retention rates.

-How comfortable are you working on a task within a team?
+- How comfortable are you working on a task within a team?

-Tell me about a successful project you completed as part of a team.
+- Tell me about a successful project you completed as part of a team.
 What was your role?

 3. Time management